A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Kapustin--Witten twists and localization

-The centralizer of the graph of $\alpha$ in $\mathfrak{so}(4)\times \mathfrak{su}(4)_R$ is an additional $U(1)$ that acts on the two blocks by multiplication with $e^{\pm i \omega}$, respectively.
+The centralizer of the graph of $\alpha$ in $\mathfrak{so}(4)\times \mathfrak{su}(4)_R$ is an additional $U(1)$ that acts on the two blocks by multiplication with $e^{\pm {\rm i} \omega}$, respectively.
 This gives rise to a $U(1)$ symmetry in the twisted theory and an associated $\mathbb{Z}$-grading on the twisted fields.
 We will later see that it plays the role of a fermion number $F$ and will thus be denoted $U(1)_F$ and $\mathbb{Z}_F$ from now on.

-The full nilpotence variety in $4d$ $\mathcal{N}=4$ SYM theory is an 11-dimensional stratified variety \cite{Eager2018}.
+The full nilpotence variety in $4d$ $\mathcal{N}=4$ SYM theory is an 11-dimensional stratified variety~\cite{Eager2021}.
 This variety contains a $\mathbb{CP}^1$-family of supercharges for which on the one hand $I(Q)$ contains the (fixed) twisted Lorentz algebra $\mathfrak{so}^\prime(4)$ and on the other hand $E(Q) = V$, such that $Q$-cohomology becomes topological after twisting.
+From the point of view of the ${\rm SO}^\prime(4)$ Lorentz group, the fields transform in the following representations: \begin{itemize}\itemsep=0pt